asynkron/protoactor-website/hugo/content/docs/cluster/getting-started-net.md

 In this tutorial we will:

 1. Create a simple, one-node Proto.Actor cluster.
-1. Implement two kinds of granis.
+1. Implement two kinds of grains.
 1. Send messages to and between these grains.
 1. Host everything in a simple ASP.NET Core app.